fulviabuonanno/design-tokens-wizards/README.md

       Stored in: `outputs/tokens/color` as `color_tokens_{format}.json`
    - Conjure CSS and SCSS files with your tokens as variables.
       Stored in `outputs/css/color/` and `outputs/scss/color/` respectively as: `color_variables_{format}.css` and `color_variables_{format}.scss`
-   - Generate an accessibility report:
-      Stored in: `/reports/accessibility-report.md`

 8. **Review Accessibility**
    The wizard now includes a comprehensive accessibility analysis:
    - WCAG compliance check for each color
    - Contrast ratio calculations
-   - Suggestions for improving non-compliant colors
-   - Detailed report with color usage recommendations
    - Testing colors both as background and text colors
    - Support for AAA, AA, and A level compliance checks

+   The accessibility report is generated in multiple formats:
+   - Markdown: `/reports/a11y-color-report.md`
+   - PDF: `/reports/a11y-color-report.pdf`

+   The report includes:
+   - Summary statistics of compliant/non-compliant colors
+   - Detailed WCAG guidelines and usage recommendations
+   - Color-by-color analysis with contrast ratios
+   - Testing results against white and black backgrounds
+   - Best practices for accessible color usage

 9. **Expand Your Palette**
    Should your creative spirit desire more color magic, simply add "more colors to the same group" and repeat the process.
 The wizard is always ready to extend your enchanted palette.